KianWilliam/Load-Image-On-Scroll/readme.txt

-System plugin loadimageonscroll version 1.0.0  is a free software which is developed by KWProductions Co.
+System plugin loadimageonscroll version 1.0.0  is a free software for joomla 3.x which is developed by KWProductions Co.
 To write this plugin I studied plugin Deferimages of Andrey Miasocdov and I got some ideas But the function of my plugin is totally different from his.